6 Finite Automata

 After processing all input symbols, the machine ends in S1, which is a final (accepting) state.
 Therefore, the input string “0 0 1 0 1 1” is accepted by the FSM.

-• The state in which the machine ends after processing the input.
+The final state the machine reaches after processing the input.

 From the FSM above, notice that state S3 has no outgoing transitions.
 This means that once the machine enters S3, it cannot leave.
 Such a state is called a dead state.